livetrails/targetjs/README.md

 In this example, we demonstrate a simple infinite scrolling application where each item dynamically triggers an API call to fetch and display its details.

 - children: `children` is a special target that adds items to the container's children each time it is executed.
 The `onVisibleChildrenChange` event function detects changes in the visible children and activates the `children` target to add new items that fill the gaps.
+Sure!
+Here's a clearer and more polished version:

-- load: Since the target name ends with `$`, it executes for every batch of 20 newly created children and fetches their details.
-The result will be an array containing the 20 fetched users.
-TargetJS ensures that the array maintains the order in which the API calls were made, rather than the order in which their responses were received.
+– loadItems: Since the target name ends with `$$`, it executes only after the newly created children finish their animations.
+It then iterates over all visible children and fetches their details.
+The result is an array of users.
+TargetJS ensures that this array preserves the order in which the API calls were made, not the order in which responses were received.

 - populate: Since the target name ends with `$$`, it executes only after all API calls have completed.
 It updates the content of each scrollable item with the name returned by the API.

 TargetJS employs a tree-like structure to track visible branches, optimizing the scroller performance.

 We use the TModel class instead of a plain object to demonstrate how it can provide additional functionality and control.
 A plain object would also have worked in this example.

-If you inspect the HTML elements in the browser's developer tools, you'll notice that the scroller’s elements are not nested inside the container.
-This is because nesting itself is a dynamic target that determines how elements are structured.
-This enables efficient reuse of HTML elements and unlocks new user experiences.

 ![Single page app](https://targetjs.io/img/infiniteScrolling11.gif)